TriumphLLC/Blend4Web/deploy/doc/en/_sources/node_materials.txt

 Linear to SRGB and SRGB to Linear (Deprecated)
 ----------------------------------------------

 Converts colors from linear space to sRGB or vice versa.
-This function has been declared deprecated sicne the version 15.04.
+This function has been declared deprecated since the version 15.04.
 In the newer versions, the native ``Gamma`` node with the value of 2.200 should be used to convert color from sRGB to linear space, and the same node with the value of 0.455 to convert color from linear space to sRGB.

 .. image:: src_images/node_materials/node_materials_gamma.png
    :align: center